DuncanFaulkner/DuncanFaulkner/README.md

 - 🥅 2020/21 Goals: Contribute more to Open Source projects

 I'm a Frontend software engineer based in the UK.
-I've been a software developer/engineer for over twenty years now and have worked on a wide range of projects using C#, web forms, ASP.Net MVC, SQL server and MariaDB, more recently I'm now using Angular, Angular Material and Angular Flex-Layout.
+I've been a software developer/engineer for over twenty years now and have worked on a wide range of projects using C#, web forms, ASP.Net MVC, SQL server and MariaDB, for the last five years I've focused on Angular, Angular Material and Angular Flex-Layout.

 In the last couple of years I've written posts on Angular, Angular Material and Angular Flex-Layout (see top five latest posts below), there are more posts on [anglebrackets][website].